trustlines-protocol/relay/docker/trustlines/README.md

 A service running a postgres server.
 The postgres files will be stored in the `postgres-data` docker volume.

-- parity
+- tlbc
-A service running parity for the kovan blockchain.
+A service running a modified parity node for the trustlines blockchain.
 The blockchain data will be stored in the `blockchain-data` docker volume.

 - index